Solitaire: Half-open games

-Competitive patiences
+Competitive solitaires

-Competitive patiences are games of a patience or card solitaire character that are not played solitarily, but by two or more players in competition with each other.
+Competitive solitaires are games of a solitaire character that are not played solitarily, but by two or more players in competition with each other.
 The earliest ones go back to the late 19th century.
-Examples include Conjugal Patience, Cribbage Patience, Pirate, Progressive Patience, Racing Demon, Russian Bank, Spit and Spite and Malice.
+Examples include Conjugal Patience, cribbage solitaire, Pirate, Progressive Patience, Racing Demon, Russian Bank, Spit and Spite and Malice.

 Computer games

 Klondike, often simply called "Solitaire" by software producers.

-Patience and solitaire games have enjoyed a renaissance as a result of being readily transferable to a software format and playable on computers or other electronic media.
-Microsoft Solitaire, an implementation of Klondike, has been included with most versions of Windows from 1990 onwards, and has had a major impact in popularizing patience and solitaire games with the general public.
-A plethora of electronic versions of these games has been produced, some, like "Solitaire" under proprietary names different from the actual name.
+Solitaire games have enjoyed a renaissance as a result of being readily transferable to a software format and playable on computers or other electronic media.
+Microsoft Solitaire, an implementation of Klondike, has been included with most versions of Windows from 1990 onwards, and has had a major impact in popularizing solitaire games with the general public.
+A plethora of electronic versions of these games have been produced, some, like "Solitaire" under proprietary names different from the actual name.

 Mahjong solitaire is a computer variant notable for using mahjong tiles instead of playing cards.